Half Dragon

 [750 gp (quality: .5×, size: 1×, normally 1500 gp)][65 lb.]

-low quality made of steel
+low quality, cracked made of purple-hued bronze

 The tables below show how we determine an item's value and weight modifiers.
 The first table determines the item's value modifier based on its quality.
 The second table determines the item's value and weight modifiers based on the creature's size.